mhausenblas/simpleservice/README.md

 A simple and configurable service that can, for example, be used for testing container orchestration setups (incl. health check endpoint).

+Note that the versions of `simpleservice`, such as `0.4.0`, used in the following refer to the tags used in the respective [Docker images](https://hub.docker.com/r/mhausenblas/simpleservice/tags/) created.
+There are no tags or releases as such in this GitHub repo.

 ## The HTTP API

+See also the below section [changing runtime behaviour](#changing-runtime-behaviour) on how you can influence the response of `simpleservice`.

 ### `/endpoint0` [0.3.0+]